radujucan/TestProject/README.md

 ### Description

-Test cases were documented in TestLink, and identified bugs were reported in Mantis.
+Test Cases were documented in TestLink, and identified bugs were reported in Mantis.
-Performance tests were executed using JMeter.
+Performance Tests were executed using JMeter.

 ### Challenges

 One of the challenges faced in this project was creating a realistic simulation of user interaction with the web application - in order to create a test Plan in JMeter.

 *For example, a user navigating the map and searching for a certain area would require a set of HTTP requests for all the tiles needed to compose the map.
 To address this challenge, a JSRPreprocessor file was created to compute the necessary parameters for obtaining three sets of map tiles that an ordinary user would need in his search of an area (defined by a random X and Y coordinate) that he would like to analyze.*